slok-11/Slok-Kumar-mahto/README.md

 # Slok-Kumar-mahto
-hey its jus for learning how git hub works!!!
+hey its just for learning how git hub works!!!